cudail/snolf-rb2/README.md

 ## Cheats

 Because this, by design, makes many levels incredibly difficult I've included a built in cheat mode.
 Cheats are activated by holding down the second custom action button and pressing a series of directional inputs with the WASD keys or whatever you are using for movement.
 U, D, L and R here refer to the forward, back, left and right inputs respectively.
+When a cheat is activated a sound will play and an indicator will be displayed on the HUD.

 * UDLR - Infinite lives
 * UUDDUUUU - On death return to last resting point